Whitney (TV series): Ratings

-The series debuted on Canada's CTV on September 19, 2011, three days before its U.S. premiere on NBC.
+The series debuted on Canada's CTV on September 19, 2011, three days before its American premiere on NBC.
 The show won its timeslot with two million viewers, buoyed by its lead-in, the much-anticipated ninth-season premiere of Two and a Half Men.

 The series made a modest debut in the US, scoring with 6.8 million viewers and a 4.0/6 rating.
 However, it premiered more importantly to a strong 3.2 18–49 demo rating (on which the cost of advertisement is often dependent).
 By December it had dropped to 4 million viewers and a 1.9 rating, being described by Entertainment Weekly as in "a ratings murk".

 The show moved to Wednesdays at 8 pm midway through its first season, getting 4.5 million viewers and a 1.7 18–49 demo rating on its first airing.